shashank1107/Auto-Queuing-System/README.md

 customer - POST /api/customer/
 Body parameters : customerid.
 Use case : Allows customer to select ride and inserted in request table.

-Challenges faced while completing exercise:

-A lot time went into setting up aws instance.
-As I used my account few months back, all settings were obsolete.
-So had to set up another instance.

-There was open port issue.
-I tried to configure it using nginx but it was centOS so there were some other config changes.
-Finally, open HTTP-TCP port for all IPs.

-I have used mysql long time back.
-So, when i tried to run it on my new machine, there were some dependencies because of which I could run it locally.
-So, I pushed the code and checked it on aws server.